aaschoen22/Homework-3/README.md

 1) I color code everything, including colored pens for note taking
 2) I use the tasks for Canvas extension to track assignment due each week
 3) I plan out my weekly schedule on my computer calendar

+Summary of Changes:
+I answered the four questions given on the slides.